blueorange589/pending-payment-reminder/readme.txt

 == Description ==
 An order can be remain unpaid due to technical issues site was experiencing or customer left the process.
 Using the plugin, you can get a list of orders with pending payment status and send out a reminder email on a button click.

+"Pay Now" button is automatically added in emails sent out.

 Reminder email templates can be modified through
 * Settings > Emails > Payment Reminder